M3 Chicago: Metro, Manufacturing, Momentum

 - a salary increase after completion.

 Good Jobs Chicagoland is an employer-led initiative driving economic resilience and growth in Cook County--with manufacturing among its focal points.
-Cook County has partnered with the National Institute of Metalworking Skills to consult with manufacturers on their talent needs, supported by funding from the Chicago Cook Workforce Partnership (The Partnership) to implement job training and placement programs for manufacturers.

 Led by the Families and Workers Fund, a platform for building a more equitable economy, the PCIC Challenge selected the Cook County Bureau of Economic Development to receive a grant that will address workforce gaps in the clean-energy industry.
 The Bureau will lead an initiative establishing good job standards for Cook County and develop a plan to integrate them into the County’s prioritization of programs and investments.